Micheal-Soliman/Design-Linked-List/README.md

 # Design-Linked-List
-Design by oop and there are methods such as getAllDara, getDataByIndex, addFirst, addLast, addAtIndex, deleteAtIndex, deleteByVal, removeDuplicatesfromSortedList, reverseLinkedList and middleOfLinkedList
+Design by oop and there are methods such as getAllData, getDataByIndex, addFirst, addLast, addAtIndex, deleteAtIndex, deleteByVal, removeDuplicatesfromSortedList, reverseLinkedList and middleOfLinkedList